krizkontrolz/Home-Assistant-nextion_handler/README.md

 ## Credits & Related Resources:

 ### UI Design
-* ▶️  [This page](/UI_Design) has tips and information for designing graphical UIs for small screens like the NSPanel, including template vector graphics files (that can easily be adapted to other projects) and example HMI files using these designs.
+* ▶️  Tips and information for **[designing graphical components of UIs](/UI_Design)** for small displays like the NSPanel, including template vector graphics files (that can easily be adapted to other projects) and example HMI files using these designs.
-* ▶️  [This page](/Tips_and_Tricks) has tips, tricks and traps related to programing the functional aspects of UIs, including HMI code and examples for robust gestures, circular sliders, and geometric functions.
+* ▶️  Tips, tricks and traps related to **[programing the touch interaction functionality](/Tips_and_Tricks)** of UIs, including HMI code and examples for robust gestures, circular sliders, and geometric functions.

 ### ESPHome: Flashing, Base Configuration, Functionality
 * [ESPHome Nextion device](https://www.esphome.io/components/display/nextion.html).